Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Pritchard has 81 active public transport stops, all of which are bus stops.
-These stops are served by 35 different routes that together facilitate 1,697 weekly passenger trips.
-The accessibility to these stops is rated as excellent, with residents typically living just 130 meters away from the nearest stop.
+Mount Pritchard has 86 active public transport stops, all of which are bus stops.
+These stops are served by 35 different routes that collectively facilitate 1,697 weekly passenger trips.
+The accessibility of these stops is rated as excellent, with residents typically residing just 130 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport for 89% of residents, while trains are used by 5%.
+On average, there are 1.5 vehicles per dwelling, which is higher than the regional average.

 Frequently Asked Questions - Transport